ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ecovacs-deebot/README.md

 ## Changelog

+### 1.4.9 (alpha)
+* Bumped ecovacs-deebot.js to 0.9.1-alpha.5
+* Use new command to fix native goToPosition function for T9 based models
+* Several more improvements for T9 based models
+* Some improvements for yeedi models
+* Added consumable value for round mops

 ### 1.4.8 (latest beta)
 * Breaking change: Bumped minimum required version of Node.js to 14.x
 * Bumped ecovacs-deebot.js to 0.9.0-beta.2